thelondonsmiths/Solex_ser_recon_EN/README.md

 If "Correct transversalium lines" is not checked, then the program makes no attempt to fix line defects.
 The function for fixing line defects works well if they are small and well-defined.
 Wide lines may require a more manual process.
 In this case, turning off the automated function may be helpful.
 The default should be for this box to be checked.
 For protuberance images, the ones with the black disc, turning off the transversalium is recommended.
-This because the transversalium filter effects the dark sky background but is useless if the surface is masked.
+This because the transversalium filter affects the dark sky background but is irrelevant if the surface is masked.

 The slider for "Transversalium correction strength" can be adjusted from low (weak) to high (strong).
-The number corresponds to the width of a window in hundreds of pixels for creation of a "flat".
+The number corresponds to the width of a window in hundreds of pixels for the creation of a "flat".
 The default setting of 3 seems to work well for most spectral lines.
 Very wide defects may be improved by using a higher value.

 Y/X ratio: enter a specific Y/X ratio, if this is known.
 Leave blank for auto-correction.
 Enter 1 if no correction is desired.

 Tilt angle: enter a specific tilt angle in degrees.
 Leave blank for auto-correction.
 Enter 0 if no tilt correction is desired.

-Pixel offset: offset in pixels from the minimum of the line to reconstruct the image on another wavelength (displaced from the central minimum).
+Pixel offset: offset in pixels from the minimum of the spectral line to reconstruct the image on a wavelength displaced from the central minimum.
 - For no shift, leave the "Pixel offset" box at the default of '0'
-- Specify the output of a particular shift by entering a single number or particular values with commas: 'a,b,c,d,e' etc
+- Specify the output of a particular shift by entering a single number or particular values separated by commas: 'a,b,c,d,e' etc
 - For a range x to y with an interval of w, use colons: 'x:y:w'
 - If 'w' not specified, the default is 1 so  'x:y' will produce the range x, x+1, x+2, ... y-2, y-1, y
 - x, y, a, b, c can be positive or negative integers; the number w can only be a positive integer